csinkers/ualbion/README.md

 - Adding a conversation system (the GUI system it will be built on is mostly done at least)
 - Implementing the combat system (huge job, will require lots of reverse engineering)
 - Wide variety of miscellaneous gameplay behaviours
-- Loading and saving of saved games.
-Currently most of the loaders are only one-way, need to convert them so they can write as well as read.

 Main goal is to improve the interface and make some visual improvements, the original game was very clicky so adding some pathfinding and a more efficient way of examining and manipulating objects should improve usabability.